-The most commonly seen tourmaline is the sodium-rich black variety known as schorl.
+The most commonly seen turmaline is the sodium-rich black variety known as "schorl".
 It forms in simple to complex granitic pegmatites.
 Iron is the primary coloring agent in this material.
-If the pegmatite contained lithium, manganese, and other rare elements, the colored varieties of tourmaline known as elbaite could form.
+If the pegmatite contained lithium, manganese, and other rare elements, the colored varieties of tourmaline known as "elbaite" could form.
 Many elements can freely substitute for others in the tourmaline family.
 Elbaites often form beautiful crystals in colors of pink, red, green, blue, orange, yellow, or other shades, even colorless.

 One of the most exciting aspects of tourmaline is that it frequently forms spectacular and beautiful crystals, which pleases the mineral collector, as well as provides beautiful gemstones.
 Occasionally this creates a conflict: Do you sacrifice a rare crystal, beautiful in it's own right, to make a potentially even more valuable gemstone?
 My personal feeling is that there are plenty of damaged, chipped, broken or water-worn crystals and crystal sections to cut without sacrificing perfect crystals of great beauty or rarity.
 I realize there can be exceptions to this rule, but I think it's a good principle to live by.

 Some of the many places good gem tourmaline has come from: the state of Minas Gerais, Brazil (all colors) is still the largest producer today.
 If you ever get a chance to read about the huge find of enormous cranberry rubellites at the Jonas Mine near Itatiaia, do so.
-It's a very fascinating story; Afghanistan (beautiful greens and blues, some pinks); Nigeria (large reds and pinks, greens); Madagascar, Mozambique, Zambia and many of the southern African countries (all colors); Namibia has produced some beautiful blues, teals, and reds in recent years; Tanzania has produced gem dravite: "pumpkin" orange, light green, yellow, and true chrome; Russia, China, Viet Nam, India, and Sri Lanka have produced minor amounts.
+It's a very fascinating story; Afghanistan (beautiful greens and blues, some pinks).
+These continue to be available in some quantity, mostly through Pakistani dealers, despite the war-torn nature of the source; Pakistan itself seems to be experiencing a rising production; Nigeria (large reds and pinks, greens); Madagascar, Mozambique, Zambia and many of the southern African countries (all colors); Namibia has produced some beautiful blues, teals, and reds in recent years; Tanzania has produced gem dravite: "pumpkin" orange, light green, yellow, and true chrome green, along with minor amounts of elbaite; Russia, China, Viet Nam, India, and Sri Lanka have produced minor amounts.
 Many of these localities have been written up at one time or another in GIA's publication, Gems and Gemology.
 Old copies of Mineralogical Record or Lapidary Journal, to name a couple of other sources can contain excellent articles on them as well.

 In the U.S., the states of Maine and California are famous for tourmalines.
 In fact, the oldest operating gem mine in the U.S. was opened shortly after a discovery of gem tourmaline crystals entangled in uprooted tree roots around 1812 by the Hamlin brothers.
 This mine later became the Mt.
 Mica mine near Paris, Maine.
 Maine has produced many very fine gem crystals over the years.
 It is especially noted for particularly fine greens and blues, but some pink and watermelon has been produced.
 Most of the discoveries have been minor in size, but an enormous pocket of some of the finest watermelon crystals ever discovered was found in the early 1970's at Newry's Plumbago Gem Pit.
 The company that mined it, Plumbago Mining Co., also reopened the old Mt.
-Mica Mine recently, with light success.
-An historic old mine known as the Berry Mine was vigorously and enthusiastically worked recently by Stephen Welch with excellent success.
-Well, it was successful in recovering some nice gem tourmaline, but apparently not enough to make it viable for long.
+Mica Mine , with light success, then sold it to another operating company who has experience continued success.
+An old mine known as the Berry/Havey Quarry was vigorously and enthusiastically worked recently by Stephen Welch with excellent success, and recently by others.
+Recent YouTube videos have shown some remarkable gems under the name of the Sparhawk Mine.